 "We treat hundreds of dental emergencies every month.
 The sooner you come in, the easier the fix usually is."

-Book an appointment with our team →Accidents and falls account for a significant proportion of tooth injuries.
+Accidents and falls account for a significant proportion of tooth injuries.
 Slipping on a wet surface, tripping on an uneven pavement, or falling from a height can all lead to direct impact on the face and teeth.
+These injuries are particularly common in younger children and older adults.

 Biting on hard objects — such as ice, hard sweets, olive stones, or even pen lids — can cause teeth to chip, crack, or fracture unexpectedly.
+Existing dental restorations, such as fillings or crowns, may also be dislodged during such incidents.

 Road traffic incidents and workplace accidents are less common but can result in more severe dental and facial trauma.
+In all cases, seeking a professional dental assessment promptly is advisable, as the visible damage may not always reflect the full extent of the injury beneath the surface.

 Types of Tooth Injuries